 Khaleesi, also called Daenerys Targaryen, or Mother of Dragons, rules the city of Meereen – keep up at the back.
 She’s the one with long blonde tresses (not her real hair) who wears sexy Greek goddess dresses and fiddly hairdos.
 And Meereen has places called fighting pits, where slaves fight in no-holds-barred combat like Roman gladiators.
 They’re designed to entertain the masses (and distract them from getting into mischief).

-Osuna’s bullring takes on the role of the mightiest of these in episodes 9 (where we also see the Alcazar’s famous gold ceiling) and 10: Danzak’s Pit, scene of a major battle featuring hundreds of nobles, slaves, and Khaleesi’s fire-breathing beasties which have already caused consternation among the populace by roasting lambs and small children alike with their flame.
+Osuna’s bullring takes on the role of the mightiest of these in episode 9 (where we also see the Alcazar’s famous gold ceiling): Danzak’s Pit, scene of a major battle featuring hundreds of nobles, slaves, and Khaleesi’s fire-breathing beasties which have already caused consternation among the populace by roasting lambs and small children alike with their flame.

 I am not a fan of bullfighting, but I wanted to see this arena as it’s the setting for such a spectacular sequence.

 The arena dates from 1904 and was designed by Anibal Gonzalez, who built Seville’s magnificent Plaza de España, the centrepiece of the Expo 1929.
 It seats 5000.
 An impressive space, you can get a good idea of its scale by climbing up to the top, above the seats, and walking all the way around.
 Here is a short Vine video showing a 360-degree view.